The thyroid gland is a double-lobed structure located in the neck. Embedded in its rear surface are the four parathyroid glands.

 Because it slows the loss of Ca2+ from bones, calcitonin has been examined as a possible treatment for osteoporosis, a weakening of the bones that is a leading cause of hip and other bone fractures in the elderly.
 Being a polypeptide, calcitonin cannot be given by mouth (it would be digested), and giving by injection is not appealing.
 However, inhaling calcitonin appears to be an effective way to get therapeutic levels of the hormone into the blood.
 A synthetic version of calcitonin (trade name = Miacalcin) is now available as a nasal spray.

 The parathyroid glands are 4 tiny structures embedded in the rear surface of the thyroid gland.
 They secrete parathyroid hormone (PTH) a polypeptide of 84 amino acids.

-PTH increases the concentration of Ca2+ in the blood in three ways.
+PTH binds to G-protein-coupled receptors on its target cells causing an increase in the concentration of Ca2+ in the blood.
+This is accomplished in three ways.

 - release of Ca2+ from the huge reservoir in the bones.
 (99% of the calcium in the body is incorporated in our bones.)

-- reabsorption of Ca2+ from the fluid in the tubules in the kidneys
+- reabsorption of Ca2+ from the fluid in the distal tubules of the kidneys

 - absorption of Ca2+ from the contents of the intestine (this action is mediated by calcitriol, the active form of vitamin D.)